orsonteodoro/oiledmachine-overlay/README.md

 - training (PGT)
 - optimization (PGO)

+- testing (usually optional but required if package touches important data and no BOLT steps performed)

 BOLT steps:
 - instrument (INST)
 - collection (aka training)
 - optimize (OPT)

+- testing (usually optional but required if package touches important data and PGO and BOLT steps performed.)

 Follow the 6 steps from top to bottom to properly combine them if using epgo and ebolt.
 The ebuild has access to `emerge --config package_name` to optimize BOLT instrumented ebuilds avoiding long compile-times.

+The testing step is often ignored in documentation but there is a chance of unintended consequences.
+If a BOLT training fails/segfaults, it may indicate that the optimized PGO build has a bug or BOLT instrumentation is buggy.
+The testing step is important to prevent further data loss or data corruption.

 For those that prefer three step, the same can be achieved with a shell script.
 Try epgo + ebolt try something like: